kennyyu168/Streaming-Thoughts/README.md

 # Streaming Thoughts
-An Android audio journaling app with cloud storage and user accounts.
+An Android audio journaling app with cloud storage and multiple user accounts.

 ## Installation/Requirements
 Since there current is no apk distribution, you will need Android Studio to run/test this application.